SemanticSoftwareLab/ScholarLens/Tools/ProfileMaker/README.md

   [input] Please indicate an export mode (survey or latex): (Press enter to the use defaults) [survey]
 ```

-The output files are stored in the root directory of the ProfileMaker project.
+The output files will be stored in the root directory of the ProfileMaker project.